avermediachiwenlin/CreatorCentralSDKV2/Architecture.md

 ## Property View
 Developers must follow the [Registration Flow](RegistrationFlow.md) to setup the WebSocket between Property View of Creator Central and the Package.
-Once the bidirectional communications are established successfully, they can use **sendToWidget** and **sendToPropertyView** to send data with each other.
+Once the bidirectional communications are established successfully, they can use ```sendToPackage``` and ```sendToPropertyView``` to send data with each other.

 When the Property View is displayed, the current settings of the selected widget are passed directly to the Property View in the **payload** parameter.
 The Property View can use this information to display the current settings in its UI.